HimanshukrRana/Frontend-interview-Questions/README.md

 46: What is props and Can we change props value

-47:How will communicate between parent to child and vice versa
+47: How will communicate between parent to child and vice versa

 48:What is your role in your current team